mm-project/qt_painter/README.md

 # The "Project"
 This is educational project that we hope will eventually become some sort of CAD tool.
-The aim is to learn "system design" of such tools, come-up with own building blocks do experiments and just explore.
+The aim is to learn "system design" of such tools, come-up with own building blocks. make some experiments and just explore.

 ### Platform Support
 * Linux32 ubuntu 18.04